-Care plans also allow for better coordination of practitioners and allied health workers treating patients.
-While GPMPs cover single GP care plans, Team Care Arrangements (TCA) are also available when multidisciplinary teams are needed to manage a condition.
+Care plans also allow for better coordination of practitioners and certain allied health services treating patients.
+While GPMPs cover single GP care plans, Team Care Arrangements (TCA) are also available when other health care providers and multidisciplinary teams are needed to manage a condition.
 Care plans set out treatments, appointments, describe the patient’s healthcare needs, health problems and relevant conditions.
-They also include management goals and actions for the patient, treatment and services the patient will need, arrangements for providing the treatment and services, and arrangements to review the plan every three months.
+They also include management goals and actions for the patient, ongoing treatment and services the patient will need, arrangements for providing the treatment and services, and arrangements to review the plan every three months.
 This is far more structured and allows for better planning than the ad hoc approach of a patient turning up at a hospital or medical centre when their conditions worsens.

 Care plans also offer better access to Medicare rebates for patients

-The structured approach of care plans promotes focused treatment, and aims to achieve better outcomes for patients.
+The structured approach of care plans promotes focused treatment, and aims to achieve better outcomes for patients with a chronic medical condition.
 Patients get ongoing support for their condition, rather than a stop-start approach.
-It also means patients receive care from the same GP or team, promoting continuity of care and reducing the risks of treatment interactions.
+It also means patients receive care from the same GP or team of relevant allied health professionals, promoting continuity of care and reducing the risks of treatment interactions.

 Coordinated Care Trials in Queensland in 2008 demonstrated coordinated care reduced hospital admissions by up to 25%, reduced inpatient costs by 26%, reduced patients rate of depression and improved their quality of life.
 By providing a long-term structured approach which is reviewed regularly, care plans can greatly reduce the number of unnecessary GP and hospital visits.

 A future of care supporting better patient outcomes